agmayo/iam-manager/README.md

 * `/login` &rarr; This endpoint will receive all the requests that don't include a `JWT Token` and are trying to get one for future secure communications.
 Requests should include:
   * `email`
   * `username`
-* `/user/exists/{username}` &rarr; This endpoint will receive all the request that want to check that verify the existence of a user.
+* `/user/exists/{username}` &rarr; This endpoint will receive all the request that want to verify the existence of a user.
 Request should include:
   * `username`
-  * `token`
 * `/user/register` &rarr; This endpoint will receive all the request that want to register a new user in the IAM.
 Requests should include:
   * `email`
   * `username`